 SELLAS: Why The Bear Case Might Not Hold Up

 SELLAS has disclosed enough about its Phase 3 REGAL trial to collapse the GPS investment thesis into a single question: what is the median overall survival in the control arm?
-Of all permitted BAT options, only venetoclax might plausibly push it beyond historical norms.
+Of all permitted BAT maintenance options, only venetoclax might plausibly push it beyond historical norms.

 Disclosure: The author holds a beneficial long position in SELLAS Life Sciences Group, Inc. (NASDAQ: SLS).
 This article is provided for informational and educational purposes only and is not financial advice.
 Although the author is a Medical Doctor, this content represents a personal analytical perspective and does not constitute medical advice, a diagnosis, or a treatment recommendation.
 The author receives no compensation for this article and has no business relationship with the company.
 Please see the full "Legal Information and Disclosures" section below.